realglobe-Inc/sugo-example-say/README.md

 $ npm install sugo-example-say -g
 ```

-Then, connect the actor to the cloud
+Then, connect the actor to the hub

 ```bash
 $ HOSTNAME="__your_host__" ACTOR_KEY="__your_actor_name__" sugo-example-say actor